Last updated: May 27th, 2020

 3.2.
 Free Products Only

-The ads we display in our services are supplied by Google, a third party advertising network (“Google Ads”).
-To display these ads in our apps, we integrate into them a software development kit (SDK), which consists of software code provided by the ad network.
+The ads we display in our services are supplied either by advertisers or affiliate networks we have relationships with, or by Google, a third party advertising network (“Google Ads”).
+To display these ads in our apps, we may integrate into them a software development kit (SDK), which consists of software code provided by a third party, such as an ad network.

 We do not provide Google Ads with any personal data about you, except for an approximate city-level latitude and longitude which lets them show ads which are more relevant for your approximate geographic location.
 However, Google Ads may collect information through their SDKs, such as your mobile advertising identifier, IP address, and device information, for the purpose of serving you with “personalized” ads (ads that they think are more relevant to you) and measuring your response to those ads.
 If you are using a VPN connection, your IP address is hidden from ad networks and replaced with the IP address of our VPN servers.
 Because we do not provide ad networks with personal data about you (apart from city-level location), Google Ads personalizes ads based on information that they collect from you and that they already have about you - not based on information we share with them.